Wavell Wakefield, 1st Baron Wakefield of Kendal

-William Wavell Wakefield, 1st Baron Wakefield of Kendal (10 March 1898 – 12 August 1983), known as Sir Wavell Wakefield between 1944 and 1963, was an English rugby union player for Harlequins, Leicester Tigers and England, President of the Rugby Football Union and Conservative politician.
+William Wavell Wakefield, 1st Baron Wakefield of Kendal (10 March 1898 – 12 August 1983), known as Sir Wavell Wakefield between 1944 and 1963, was an English rugby union player and captain for Harlequins, Leicester Tigers, The RAF, Middlesex, The Barbarians and England.
+After retiring he went on to become the President of the Rugby Football Union and Conservative politician.

-Background and education
+Background & Education

-Wakefield was born in Beckenham, Kent, the son of Roger William Wakefield.
+Wakefield was born in Beckenham, Kent, the eldest son of Roger William Wakefield.
 He was the brother of Sir Edward Wakefield, 1st Baronet, also a Conservative politician.
-His youngest brother, Roger Cuthbert Wakefield, was an early British & Irish Lion, touring on the 1927 British Lions tour to Argentina.
-He attended Sedbergh School in Cumbria, leaving during the First World War to join the Royal Naval Air Service at the Admiralty testing station at Hill of Oaks on Windermere.
-After returning from the war he took a degree in mechanical sciences (engineering) from Pembroke College, Cambridge, graduating in 1923.
+His youngest brother, Roger Cuthbert Wakefield, also an accomplished rugby player for Cambridge University, Harlequins and toured with the 1927 British Lions to Argentina.

+He attended Sedbergh School, then in Yorkshire, now Cumbria, leaving during the First World War to join the Royal Naval Air Service Training Establishment Crystal Palace on January 21, 1917.
+He subsequently transferred to the Royal Air Force with the rank of Flight Officer and was sponsored to take a degree in mechanical sciences at Pembroke College, Cambridge by the Air Ministry, graduating in 1923.